 “Where flowers bloom, so does hope” ~ Lady Bird Johnson

 In a world full of conflict and strife, every flower that blooms offers hope of a better tomorrow.
 Flowers are the eternal symbol of life and celebration of life.
-A country that is known as a place for equality, tolerance and mutual respect is Canada.
-Millions of people from all ethnicity, faiths, languages, and persuasions call this nation home.
+A country that is known as a place for equality, tolerance and mutual respect in Canada.
+Millions of people of all ethnicity, faiths, languages, and persuasions call this nation home.
 Canada is known for its high quality of life.
 The Canadians are celebratory people who make gifting flowers in Canada a traditional practice.
 Read our guide in order to navigate the tricky waters of gifting flower in Canada.

 - Canada does not have an official flower

 - The maple leaf is the national emblem of Canada